How to tell if your child is eligible

 - Your Social Security card

-- CMS Form 2728 ("End-Stage Renal Disease Medical Evidence Report Medicare Entitlement and/or Patient Registration" [PDF, 1.10 MB])
+- CMS Form 2728 ("End-Stage Renal Disease Medical Evidence Report Medicare Entitlement and/or Patient Registration" [PDF, 1.10 MB]) (You can download this form, or get it from your child’s doctor or dialysis unit.)

 A child is defined as one of these:

-Also, he or she must be one of these:
+Also, they must be one of these: